WordpressSanity/really-simple-captcha/readme.txt

 == Changelog ==

+= 1.5 =

+* The required WordPress version changed to 3.2 and higher.
+* Use plain text file as answer file (again).
+This time, hash value generated with hash_hmac() is stored in the file.

 = 1.4 =

 * Reverted answer file to PHP.
 As plain text file is visible from client side, that's not good.